|Published||Report Code||Available Format||Pages|

-The market has been categorized into in-line measurement, at-line measurement, on-line measurement, and off-line measurement, on the basis of measurement.
-With the batch production being the widely employed type of production in pharmaceutical industry, in-line and at-line measurement are the major segments of the global market.
-However, with advancements in the process analytical technology, on-line measurement is being adopted at the fastest rate in developed countries.
+In-line measurement was the largest measurement category in the process analytical technology market in 2016.
+With batch production being the most widely employed type of production in pharmaceutical industry, in-line and at-line measurement based technologies are the most widely utilized categories in the process analytical technology market.
+However, with the advancements in the process analytical technology industry, on-line measurement is being adapted at a fast rate in developed countries.

 Process Analytical Technology Market Dynamics